Mealman1551/ArchivedDataCodec/README.md

 Compatible with: <img src="https://upload.wikimedia.org/wikipedia/commons/8/87/Windows_logo_-_2021.svg" alt="Windows 11" width="15"/> **&** <img src="https://upload.wikimedia.org/wikipedia/commons/3/35/Tux.svg" alt="Linux" width="15"/>

 **ADC (ArchivedDataCodec)** is an open-source<img src="https://svgur.com/i/1Bdn.svg" alt="Open-Source" width="15"/> file extension and archiving/compression tool that uses zlib for efficient compression and decompression of various file types.
 With a simple command-line interface, ADC supports both Windows and Linux, making it easy for users to archive and extract files.

-ADC Archiver uses a byte-key of 4, this means that it can create archives up to 4gb.
+ADC Archiver uses a byte-key of 4, meaning that it can create archives up to 4GB.
+This limit is ideal for standard file archiving but may not be suitable for very large files or datasets.
+Future updates may include support for larger archives.

 ## Features